Ruksana-RASHEED/epiclass/README.md

 ### Accuracy

 Classification accuracy is quite appropriate in this case – we are trying to classify as seizure/not seizure or by class, and we want to classify as many correctly as possible.
 In the multiclass case, the classes are perfectly balanced, meaning there are the same number of each class.
 So there is no reason to come up with a more complex metric than accuracy.
 For the seizure vs non-seizure case, the classes are unbalanced, with 20% in one class and 80% in the other.
-While not extremely unbalanced, accuracy might still not be the best measure, since we could get an accuracy of 80% by naively classifying every datapoint as a non-seizure.
+While not extremely unbalanced, accuracy might still not be the best measure, since we could get an accuracy of 80% by naively classifying every data point as a non-seizure.
 So we may want to consider other metrics.

 ### Area under the Receiver Operating Characteristic curve